sdiehl/cabal-edit/README.md

 ```

 You may then wish to then run [cabal-fmt] on the outputted file to canonicalise
-it furter and layout the dependency table.
+it further and layout the dependency table.
 Auto-formatting of the outputted
 cabal may be added in the future.

 [cabal-fmt]: https://github.com/phadej/cabal-fmt